jlegewie/SublimePeek/readme.md

 ### HTML, CSS, JavaScript, and PHP
 The help files for HTML, CSS, JavaScript, and PHP are based on [DocHub](http://dochub.io/).
 They first need to be downloaded and compiled.
 SublimePeek can do all the work for you.
 So just open a corresponding file and start using SublimePeek.
 The first time you will be asked whether you want to download and compile the files, which takes a moment.

+### jQuery
+The jQuery files extend the JavaScript help files.
+To install the additional help files, first install the JavaScript files (otherwise jQuery will fail silently) and then select `SublimePeek: Get Help Files for jQuery` from the ST2 command palette.

 ### R and Stata
 For R, you have to install the help files yourself.
 They are available as an additional package from Package Control (`SublimePeek-R-help`) or on a separate GitHub repos at https://github.com/jlegewie/SublimePeek-R-help.